asvin-kumar/export-watchlist/README.md

 4. Click "Export Watchlist" button
 5. Choose where to save the CSV file

-### Alternative: Context Menu
-- Right-click anywhere on a supported streaming site
-- Select "Export Watchlist to CSV" from the context menu

 ## Screenshots

 The extension features an intuitive interface with helpful guidance: